 In 1952, Fiat decided to revive its sporty image by launching a new car at the Geneva Motor Show.
-Unusually, the prototype was designed for the American market, as typified by the eight cylinder V-configuration engine, but with a relatively modest two-litre displacement that appealed to the European market.
-Even if the engine’s architecture was all-American, its size was suited to Italian-style sports car racing.
+It was a prototype inspired by American style, as typified by the eight cylinder V-configuration engine, but with a relatively modest two-litre displacement that appealed to the European market.

-The first version mounted two twin-barrel carburettors and developed 105 hp, which was soon increased to 115 hp.
-The classic configuration with longitudinal, front-mounted engine and rear-wheel drive was enhanced with four-wheel independent suspension.
-The 8V was the first Fiat car to adopt this sophisticated technical solution.
+The first version featured two dual-barrel carburettors and developed 105 hp, which was soon upgraded to 115 hp, while the second series produced 127 hp thanks to the adoption of three carburettors.
+The car’s classic configuration with longitudinal, front-mounted engine and rear-wheel drive was enhanced with four-wheel independent suspension, including at the rear, where the axle was conventionally suspended by leaf springs.

-But its appearance was what caught the public’s attention at the time: the elegant and streamlined design was by Fabio Luigi Rapi, head of Carrozzerie Speciale Fiat, the “special bodies department” of Fiat’s Lingotto plant in Turin.
-The result was a car that cut through the air and went like the wind.
+But it was the appearance of this agile berlinetta that caught the public’s attention at the time: the particularly elegant and streamlined design of the 8V engine was styled by Fabio Luigi Rapi, head of the Carrozzerie Speciali department at Fiat’s Lingotto plant where the car was produced.
+The resulting profile enabled the car to cut through the air and go like the wind.